JANA THOMPSON

 -

 Pasternak, Boris.
 Doctor Zhivago.
 Translated by Richard Pevear and Larissa Volokhonsky.
 Vintage Classics, 2011 (Originally published 1957).
 I don't need to give a summary of this book.
 If you know, you know.
-(In progress).
+(Finished).

 Studying...